egreiner/IegTools.Sequencer/src/IegTools.Sequencer/Documentation/README.md

-## Statuses
+## States

-Statuses can be defined as strings or enums, internally they will be stored as strings.
+States can be defined as strings or enums, internally they will be stored as strings.

 ## State Tags

-State-Tags can only be used with string-statuses.
+State-Tags can only be used with string-states.
-For enum-statuses there are other possibilities. (link to ...)
+For enum-states there are other possibilities. (link to ...)

-There are available two state tags as prefix for statuses
+There are available two state tags as prefix for states
 - the IgnoreTag '!'
 - and the InitialStateTag '>'